Why Change to a Vegan Lifestyle?

 Step 6 – focus on your nutrition

 As with all diets, you want to make sure you’re getting the proper nutrients.
-Making sure you are eating a healthy balanced diet is incredibly important.
+Making sure you are eating a healthy balanced diet, as well keeping fit (check out this awesome vegan personal trainer), is incredibly important.
 Anything you’re not able to get through food sources should be ascertained so that you can take the correct vitamins.

 Omega 3 and vitamin E can be found in nuts and seeds, B12 is found in Marmite and nutritional yeast, and vitamin D is found in mushrooms and fortified plant milks.
 Vegan sources of iodine can be found in seaweed, but if you don’t get enough of this in your diet, then it is recommended that you take supplements for this as well.
 Along with my multivitamin, I make sure to always take a B12 supplement and vitamins D and E. If you are unsure about what vitamins to take, it is helpful to get advice from a registered dietitian.